Human male sexuality: Non-physical factors

 When choosing long-term partners, both men and women desire those who are intelligent, kind, understanding, and healthy.
 They also show a preference for partners who have similar values, attitudes, personality, and religious beliefs.

 The importance of premarital chastity varies a great deal according to culture, as well as the religious beliefs and sexual orientation of the individual.
 In Western culture, the importance and value of chastity has generally declined among heterosexual individuals.
 Among 18 different attributes, chastity was rated 10th most valuable in 1939, but only 17th most valuable in 1990.

 Sexual behavior

 Many factors influence men's sexual behavior.
 These include evolved tendencies, such as a greater interest in casual sex, as well as individual and social factors related to upbringing, personality, and relationship status.

 Interest in casual sex

 Compared to women, men have a greater interest in casual sex.
 On average, men express a greater desire for a variety of sex partners, let less time elapse before seeking sex, lower their standards dramatically when pursuing short-term mating, have more sexual fantasies and more fantasies involving a variety of sex partners, report having a higher sex drive, find cues to sexual exploitability to be attractive for short-term mating, experience more sexual regret over missed sexual opportunities, have a larger number of extramarital affairs and are more likely to seek hookups and friends with benefits, and visit prostitutes more often.
+This has been often attributed to safety and social concerns when it comes to casual sex for women, and differences disappear when risk is accounted for and pleasure is guaranteed.